MicrosoftDocs/memdocs/memdocs/autopilot/registration-auth.md

 **Applies to: Windows 10**

-This article describes how a cloud service provider (CSP) partner (direct bill, indirect provider, or indirect reseller) or an OEM can get customer authorization to register Windows Autopilot devices on the customer’s behalf.
+You can request customer authorization to register Windows Autopilot devices on the customer’s behalf.
+To make such a request, you must be one of the following:

+- Cloud service provider (CSP) partners (direct bill, indirect provider, or indirect reseller)
+- OEM

 ## CSP authorization